peteroupc/MailLib/docs/PeterO.Text.Idna.md

     public static class Idna

-Contains methods that implement Internationalized Domain Names in pplications (IDNA).
-IDNA enables using a wider range of letters, umbers, and certain other characters in domain names.
-This class mplements the 2008 revision of IDNA, also known as IDNA2008.
+Contains methods that implement Internationalized Domain Names in Applications (IDNA).
+IDNA enables using a wider range of letters, numbers, and certain other characters in domain names.
+This class implements the 2008 revision of IDNA, also known as IDNA2008.

-NOTICE: While this class's source code is in the public domain, the lass uses two internal classes, called `
+NOTICE: While this class's source code is in the public domain, the class uses two internal classes, called `NormalizationData` and `IdnaData` , that include data derived from the Unicode Character Database.
-          NormalizationData
-        ` and `
-          IdnaData
-        ` , that include data derived from the Unicode Character Database.
 See he documentation for the NormalizerInput class for the permission otice for the Unicode Character Database.

 ### EncodeDomainName